052223-java-angular/McLean-p1-Backend/README.md

 ## MVP (Minimum Viable Product)

-- User registration and login
+- Secure user registration and login
 - Browsing and searching for products
 - Adding products to a shopping cart
 - Modifying the shopping cart